telerik/maui-docs/demos-and-sample-apps/controls-showcase-app.md

 ## Run ControlsSamples on macOS

->important Review the [macOS Install .NET MAUI GitHub Wiki page](https://github.com/dotnet/maui/wiki/macOS-Install) for more information how to get started on macOS.
+>important Review the <a href="https://github.com/dotnet/maui/wiki/macOS-Install"macOS Install .NET MAUI GitHub Wiki page</a> for more information how to get started on macOS.

 1. Open Terminal inside the ControlsSamples folder.
 1. Run on macOS using the following command: